All Episodes

 You're special, you're entitled.

-I would maintain that one of the outgrowths, one of the greatest illustrations of the of the problems with this is the arguments that are now being had state by state over lifetime pensions and lifetime health care for retired municipal employees.
+I would maintain that one of the outgrowths, one of the greatest illustrations of the problems with this is the arguments that are now being had state by state over lifetime pensions and lifetime health care for retired municipal employees.

 You have an entitlement sense.